Tim Roth: Career

-Roth starred in television films in the 1980s, including Made in Britain, Meantime and Murder with Mirrors.
+Roth starred in television films in the 1980s, including Made in Britain, Meantime, and Murder with Mirrors.
 After his film debut The Hit, he earned an Evening Standard Award for Most Promising Newcomer.
 He played an East End character in King of the Ghetto, a controversial drama based on a novel by Farukh Dhondy set in Brick Lane and broadcast by the BBC in 1986.
-Roth, Gary Oldman, Colin Firth, Daniel Day-Lewis, Bruce Payne and Paul McGann were dubbed the Brit Pack.
+Roth, Gary Oldman, Colin Firth, Daniel Day-Lewis, Bruce Payne, and Paul McGann were dubbed the Brit Pack.

 In 1990, he played Vincent van Gogh in Vincent & Theo, and Guildenstern in Rosencrantz & Guildenstern Are Dead.

 Roth became an international star when he collaborated with Quentin Tarantino on several films, including Reservoir Dogs, Pulp Fiction, and Four Rooms.

 He played Archibald Cunningham in Rob Roy.
-He won the BAFTA Award for Best Actor in a Supporting Role, and was nominated for an Academy Award for Best Supporting Actor and a Golden Globe.
+He won the BAFTA Award for Best Actor in a Supporting Role, and was nominated for an Academy Award and a Golden Globe Award in the same category.
 Roth starred in Woody Allen's musical film Everyone Says I Love You and in The Legend of 1900.
 He also co-starred with Tupac Shakur in the film Gridlock'd.
 Roth made his directorial debut film The War Zone, a film version of Alexander Stuart's novel.
 In 2001, he played General Thade the evil chimpanzee in Tim Burton's Planet of the Apes.
 For the Harry Potter film series, Roth declined the role of Severus Snape, which went to Alan Rickman.